 We recommend using a charcoal starter as these devices provide a faster and safer coal lighting process than lighter fluid.

-Pouring chemicals on hot charcoal can also be dangerous and are not recommended.
+Pouring chemicals on hot charcoal can also be dangerous and is not recommended.

 How long does it take for charcoal to be ready in a chimney?